PRojitha/Projitha99/README.md

 I am particularly interested in becoming Software Engineer

 ## Something Interesting About You
-One interesting thing about me is I like to read books and also spend more time on physical activities in organizing events as well
+One interesting thing about me is i love to explore new things wherever i go.